thyAshley/100-days-of-code/log.md

 - html-to-text - strip all html and converting to text
 - compression - compress all response and text to client
 - cors - allow cross origin resource sharing
+- bootstrap - css library
 - faker - populating with fake data
 - tailwindcss - css library
-- @fortawesome/fontawesome-svg-score, /free-solid-svg-icons, / react-fontawesome - fontawesome library for reactjs
 - react-spring - for animation and mounting

 </code>